Jean Pérol

-Jean Pérol (born 1932 Vienna) is a French novelist and poet.
+Jean Pérol (born 1932 Vienne) is a French novelist and poet.

 Life

 He grew up in south-eastern France where he spent his childhood and adolescence.
 He conducted his graduate studies in Lyon.

 He left for Japan in 1961.

 He returned to France in 1989, before moving to Kabul, Afghanistan for two years.

 He also lived for two years in Louisiana in New Orleans, and then two years in New York City.